About Porchfest

 HOW WILL I KNOW WHAT PORCH TO GO TO?

 Maps will be available on the website ahead of the event, and printed maps will be available on-site on the day of Porchfest.
-The map can be found here.

 HOW CAN I BE INVOLVED?